khkhiu/khkhiu.github.io/_posts/2021-04-06-personal-python-pygame.md

   - Pygame

 ---
 **Background information** I am using the book: <a href="https://nostarch.com/pythoncrashcourse2e">Python Crash Course, 2nd Edition</a> to teach myself the basics of python.
-This is a follow up post <a href="https://khkhiu.github.io/personal/personal-python-basics/"> Python Basics. </a>
+This is a follow up post: <a href="https://khkhiu.github.io/personal/personal-python-basics/"> Python Basics. </a>
 {: .notice--info}